bharatramnani94/ngx-notyf/README.md

 A minimal Angular wrapper for https://github.com/caroso1222/notyf

 ## Note
-This library is still not published to npm.
+This library is **not published** to npm yet.
 So your import statements won't actually work right now (unless you know how to use a library without npm).

 ## Usage
 To refer to the config and api and options and everything else, refer the original source at https://github.com/caroso1222/notyf